Chorleywood bread process: Description

 The Chorleywood bread process allows the use of lower-protein wheats and reduces processing time, the system being able to produce a loaf of bread from flour to sliced and packaged form in about three and a half hours.
 This is achieved through the addition of vitamin C, fat, yeast, and intense mechanical working by high-speed mixers, not feasible in a small-scale kitchen.

 Flour, water, yeast and salt are mixed together, along with a fast-acting oxidizing agent and a small amount of fat.
-Vitamin C (ascorbic acid) is the usual oxidizing agent; potassium bromate is still used in parts of the USA but has been banned in the UK and various other countries.
+Vitamin C (ascorbic acid) is the usual oxidizing agent; potassium bromate is still used in parts of the US but has been banned in California (effective 2027), the UK, and other countries.
 The dough is then mechanically mixed for about three minutes.
 The high-shear mixing generates high temperatures in the dough, which is cooled in some advanced mixers using a cooling jacket.
 Chilled water or ice may also be used to counteract the temperature rise during high-speed mixing.
 Air pressure in the mixer headspace can be controlled to keep gas bubbles at the desired size and number.
 Typical operating regimes are pressure followed by vacuum, and atmospheric followed by vacuum.
 The pressure control during mixing affects the fineness of crumb texture in the finished bread.

 In typical high-volume bread-production, the dough is cut into individual pieces and allowed to "recover" for 5–8 minutes (intermediate proofing).
 Each piece of dough is then shaped, placed in a baking tin and moved to the humidity- and temperature-controlled proofing chamber, where it sits for about 45–50 minutes.
 It is then baked for 17–25 minutes at 450 °F (about 230 °C).
-After baking, the loaves are removed from the baking tin and then go to the cooler, where, about two hours later, they are made ready for despatch, sliced and packaged if required.
+After baking, the loaves are removed from the baking tin and then go to the cooler, where, about two hours later, they are made ready for dispatch, sliced and packaged if required.
 In UK-standard bread, the dough piece is "cross-panned" at the moulding stage; this involves cutting the dough piece into four and turning each piece by 90° before placing it in the baking tin.
 Cross-panned bread appears to have a finer and whiter crumb texture than the elliptical shape of the crumb bubble structure resulting from a different orientation, is easier to slice, and tends to be more resistant to tearing when spreading products such as butter on the surface.